 MPT will produce two reports: An early report with DNA sequencing results, which will help you decide on the first line of treatment while PDP is in progress and a final full report detailing the best tailored treatment recommendations for your patient, ranked by efficiency.
 MPT’s scientific team will also give you post- PDP support for interpreting results and analysing optimal treatment recommendations.

-Our MPT scientific team maintains close contact with patients and oncologists to keep them informed throughout the PDP Process.
-In addition to this, once registered, both patient and oncologist receive access to a patient app and oncologists to an oncology portal in order to keep track of all progress made throughout the Personal Discovery Process.
+Our MPT scientific team maintains contact with patients and oncologists to keep them informed throughout the Personal Discovery Process.
+In addition to this, once registered, patients receive access to a patient app and oncologists to an oncology portal in order to keep track of all progress made throughout the Personal Discovery Process.